 Prerequisite: Chemistry 2423.
 This course is for science and science-related majors.
 It is a continuation of Chemistry 2423.
-Topics studied include properties and syntheses of aliphatic and aromatic systems of aldehydes, ketones, carboxylic acids, esters, ethers, amines, alcohols and amides.
-Further topics include polyfunctional and heterocyclic compounds, amino acids, proteins, lipids and carbohydrates.
-Laboratory includes qualitative organic analysis.
+Topics include properties and syntheses of aliphatic and aromatic systems of aldehydes, ketones, carboxylic acids, esters, ethers, alcohols, amines and amides.
+Spectroscopy is included.
+Further topics may include polyfunctional and heterocyclic compounds, amino acids, proteins, lipids, and carbohydrates.
+Laboratory includes spectroscopy and qualitative organic analysis, and further work in systhesis.
 Laboratory fee.
 (3 Lec., 4 Lab.)